PedroLuisBernardos/Tearlaments-Guide/README.md

 | 3 | ![King of the Swamp](cards/king.jpg) | This card can be used as a substitute for any 1 Fusion Material whose name is specifically listed on the Fusion Monster Card, but the other Fusion Material(s) must be correct.
 You can discard this card to the Graveyard; add 1 "Polymerization" from your Deck to your hand. | Used to tutor for Poly and have access to your strong fusions. |
 | 0-1 | ![Trivikarma](cards/trivikarma.jpg) | ~~Target 1 "Visas Starfrost" in your Monster Zone and 1 Effect Monster your opponent controls; negate that opponent's monster's effects, and if you do, your targeted monster gains ATK equal to half of that monster's original ATK or DEF (whichever is higher).~~ You can banish this card from your GY; add 1 Spell/Trap that mentions "Visas Starfrost" from your Deck to your hand, except "Trivikarma".
 You can only use 1 "Trivikarma" effect per turn, and only once that turn. | This allows you to shuffle back your deck when you want to remove your girls from the bottom, and also, searches almost any Spell/Trap you need.
 You will never use the first effect, unless you play Visas, so this card is a brick in hand (but there are many ways to discard it). |

+#### Your Millers will trigger even if they are discarded as cost

+The cards say: `If this card is sent from the hand or Deck to the GY`.
+So if you respect this condition, even if you discarded as cost (like by using Super Poly), they will mill 5.

 #### Your Miller's effect on the GY will trigger the effect of the other Miller in hand

 Since, you force your opponent to send a card from his deck to the GY and your Millers say: `If a card(s) is sent from the hand or Deck to your opponent's GY (except during the Damage Step)`, once you activate for example Agido, you would be able to chain Kelbek in hand.